marvin-j97/yxc/README.md

 # yxc

-Schema validation with composition &amp; API middlewares, written in Typescript.
+Schema validation with composition, written in Typescript.

 See the full documentation here: https://dotvirus.github.io/yxc/